 According to La Via Campesina, SSA holds various benefits.
-Small-scale farmers make use of agricultural practices improved over generations, which has the minimum impact on environmental resources.
-All For example, traditional and small-scale farmers everywhere have been practicing agroforestry for generations.
+Small-scale farmers make use of agricultural practices improved over generations, which has the minimum impact on environmental resources416.
+For example, traditional and small-scale farmers everywhere have been practicing agroforestry for generations.
 Agroforestry is an integrated approach whereby farmers combine tree crops with food crops on the same set of land.
-If crops are chosen carefully they can reinforce each other and produce more food and fuel than if they were grown separately.
-When traditional knowledge and experience are mixed with modern technology it can be adapted to protect the 'natural environment, biodiversity, economic viability and social sustainability'.
-Sustainable family farming agriculture, as a form of peasant-based agriculture, also uses local resources and technologies whilst balancing nature, social and economic development as well as the cultural identity of a family or community.
-SSA focuses on using and maintaining natural assets, such as soil, biodiversity and knowledge, rather than relying on pesticides and fertilisers.
+If crops are chosen carefully they can reinforce each other and produce more food and fuel than if they were grown separately417.
+When traditional knowledge and experience are mixed with modern technology it can be adapted to protect the "natural environment, biodiversity, economic viability and social sustainability418."
+Sustainable family farming agriculture, as a form of peasant-based agriculture, also uses local resources and technologies whilst balancing nature, social and economic development as well as the cultural identity of a family or community419.
+SSA focuses on using and maintaining natural assets, such as soil, biodiversity and knowledge, rather than relying on pesticides and fertilisers420.
 As individuals and communities are able to control how their lands are used, they are able to preserve the fertility of the soil for future generations.
-This also makes individuals and communities more autonomous, which is in line with the principle of food sovereignty which will be discussed in part IV of this chapter.
-422
+This also makes individuals and communities more autonomous, which is in line with the principle of food sovereignty which will be discussed in Part 4.4 of this chapter421.